morhendos/casino-liga/docs/LEAGUE-DELETION-FEATURE-PLAN.md

 ## Overview

-This document outlines the plan for implementing a feature that allows administrators to delete leagues they have created in the Casino Liga application.
+This document outlines the plan for implementing a feature that allows administrators to delete leagues they have created in the Padeliga application.
 League deletion is a sensitive operation that requires careful implementation to prevent data loss, ensure proper permissions, and maintain application integrity.

 ## Feature Requirements